 In the rest of your text, you will follow exactly that concept that you use at the beginning.
 But be mercifully brief, because unnecessarily long wording will blur your main idea.

 An introduction of an argumentative essay should be thought out according to a well-defined plan.
 Use a question or anecdotes as the first sentence.
-Then introduce your research topic that you will consider later.
-Be sure to mention the thesis that you will further develop in your text.
+Then introduce one of research topics that you will consider later.
+Be sure to mention the thesis you will develop further in your text.

 An argumentative essay introduction is important for your entire essay.
 It engages readers and creates a positive impression for further reading.
 Primary requirement is to follow a clear plan, written in advance.